WilsontheWolf/DebugPlus/docs/dev.md

 Running `watch lua <path>` will watch the provided file for changes and eval the code.
 Useful for when you want to do some testing on larger bits of code.

 > [!WARNING]
-> Running this on an existing mod file is likely to cause issues due to side effects.Make sure you design your watched file around it being run multiple times.
+> Running this on an existing mod file is likely to cause issues due to side effects.
+Make sure you design your watched file around it being run multiple times.

 #### config_tab